OpenChargingCloud/OCPIExplorerWebApp/README.md

 | token     | abcd                                     | The OCPI access token.                                                |
 | nobase64  |                                          | The OCPI access token will not be base64 encoded before transmission. |

+**Note**: For basic usage scenarios, URL encoding these HTTP query parameters is not mandatory.
+However, if the `url` or `token` parameter contains special characters, make sure to URL encode them.

 ## License